 Norman Lebrecht is one of the most widely-read commentators on music, culture and cultural politics.
-He is a regular presenter on BBC Radio 3 and a contributor to the Wall Street Journal, Bloomberg, Standpoint, Sinfini and other publications.
-His blog, Slipped Disc, is among the most widely read cultural sites online, breaking exclusive stories and campaigning against human abuse and acts of injustice in the cultural industries.
+He has been a presenter on BBC Radio 3 and a contributor to the Wall Street Journal, Bloomberg, Standpoint and other publications.
+His news site, Slipped Disc, is among the most widely read online culture sites, attracting 1.4 million monthly readers.

 Norman Lebrecht’s many books – which include The Maestro Myth, When the Music Stops, Mahler Remembered and The Life and Death of Classical Music – have been translated into 17 languages.
-His most recent work, Why Mahler?, is the best-selling composer biography of the 21st century.
+Why Mahler?, is the top-selling composer biography of the 21st century.

 His first novel, The Song of Names, won the Whitbread Award in 2003.